-The purpose of this policy is to provide clarity of the role of those who are appointed to act as volunteer workers for Eureka College.
-Each volunteer must receive an official letter of appointment from either the Provost and Dean of the College or from the Vice President of Finance and Facilities/CFO.
-That letter will set forth the following terms and guidelines:
+The purpose of this policy is to provide clarity of the role of those who are appointed to act in volunteer service for Eureka College.
+The department supervisor/division chair must complete and submit the Authorization for Contracted Services/Volunteers/Internships12 form.
+Each volunteer must receive an official letter of appointment from either the Provost or the Vice President of Finance and Facilities/CFO.
+This letter will set forth the following terms and guidelines: